janessatran/janessatran.github.io/_posts/2022/2022-07-17-100-days-of-code-log.md

 I enjoy how the Architecture Notes blog has a lot of visuals to supplement the articles.
 Sometimes I find the writing style a bit round-a-bout and distracting, but I learned a lot from it so far so that's what matters!

 **Link to work**: No links

+## Day 3: July 19, 2022

+**Today's Progress**: Read about Mutations in Chapter 9 of [Just JavaScript](https://justjavascript.com/).
+I also started going through a tutorial to learn about WebRTC, which stands for Web Real-Time Communication and is a technology that allows you to stream audio/video media between browsers without an intermediary!

+**Thoughts**: The mutations chapter felt super reptitive, because it was really similar to the last chapter about properties.
+Nonetheless, the practice of drawing out how each line of code is visually represented was actually _super_ helpful.
+While I was very tempted to skip all the drawings, I am glad I stuck it through and completed the chapter because it seems to be helping me cement a more solid understanding of how properties and changing values of properties/objects works in the JS universe!

+As for the WebRTC tutorial, I haven't gotten very far yet but I have learned a bit about WebRTC and how it works!
+I also learned a few new postgres commands and a bit more about databases!

+**Link to work**: No links, maybe soon once I go through the WebRTC application tutorial 😃